shazkhan2/Notetaker/README.md

-Built in React and Node JS, the app take notes and stores them in remote Mongo DB.
-Tailwind CSS is used for styling.
+Created a components based web app in React and Node, using plain JS and Tailwind for styling.
+Implemented fetching of data through API from Mongo DB.